 Students will engage with metals and jewelry-making through fundamental projects and skill-building.
-This class will help students to make projects step-by-step and build confidence in a room with challenging tools and materials.
-By the end of the class, students will have created at least three finished and polished projects that they will be proud of.
+Effectively sharing the metals room will be prioritized with shop safety, clean- up, learning how to use correct terminology, and deepening respect for the artistic practice.
+This class will help students to make skill samples step-by-step and build confidence in a room with challenging tools and materials.
+Students will plan and create projects that apply the skills learned in a meaningful way.
+By the end of the class, students will have created at least three finished and polished projects along with an assortment of skill samples with which they can take pride.